Wager Mutiny: Mutiny

-The crew of Wager were frightened and angry with their captain, and dissent and insubordination grew.
+With the crew of Wager frightened at their situation and angry with Cheap, dissent and insubordination grew.
 King fired a four-pounder cannon from Wager at the captain's hut to induce someone to collect him and his mates once they began to fear for their safety on the wreck.

 The crew knew that they were in danger of harsh justice if they mutinied, so they worked to build a story to justify their actions.
-Full mutiny would likely not have occurred had the captain agreed to a plan of escape devised by Bulkley, who had the confidence of most men.
-He proposed that Cummins, the ship's carpenter, would lengthen the longboat and convert it into a schooner which could accommodate more men.
-They would make their way home via the Strait of Magellan to Portuguese Brazil or the British Caribbean and then home to England.
+Full mutiny would likely not have occurred had Cheap agreed to a plan of escape devised by Bulkley, who had the confidence of most of the men.
+He proposed that Cummins, the carpenter, would lengthen the longboat and convert it into a schooner which could accommodate more men.
+They would make their way home via the Strait of Magellan to either Brazil or the British West Indies, and then home to England.
 The smaller barge and cutter would accompany the schooner and be important for inshore foraging work along their journey.
 Bulkley was skillful enough to give the plan a chance of success.
-Despite much prevarication, Captain Cheap would not agree to Bulkley's plan.
-He preferred to head north and try to catch-up with Anson's squadron.
+Despite much prevarication, Cheap would not agree to Bulkley's plan.
+He preferred to head north and try to catch up with Anson's squadron.

-Cheap was in a difficult predicament.
-He would automatically be subject to court martial, and he could be thrown out of the Navy and into a lifetime of poverty and isolation, at best.
-At worst, he could be found guilty of cowardice and executed by firing squad, as demonstrated by the 1757 execution of Admiral John Byng.
-Cheap wanted to head north along the Chilean coast to rendezvous with Anson at Valdivia.
-His warrant officers had warned him against some of his actions, which would reflect badly on him when the Admiralty investigated the loss of his ship.
+Cheap was in a predicament.
+By being shipwrecked he would automatically be subject to court martial, the possibility of expulsion from the navy, and a strong likelihood of a lifetime of poverty and isolation.
+At worst, he could be found guilty of cowardice and executed by firing squad, as demonstrated a few years later by the 1757 execution of Admiral John Byng.
+Cheap wanted to head north along the coast to rendezvous with Anson at Valdivia.
+His warrant officers had warned him against some of his actions, which would reflect badly on him when the Admiralty investigated the loss of Wager.

-This impasse led to the mutiny.
-The mutineers justified their actions based on other events, including Cheap shooting Cozens.
-Cheap heard an altercation outside his tent, came out in a rage, and shot Cozens in the face at point blank range without any warning.
-This incident further raised tensions, as Cheap refused to allow medical aid for Cozens, who took ten days to die of his wound.
+The mutineers later justified their actions based on other events, including Cheap's shooting of a midshipman named Henry Cozens.
+Cheap heard an altercation outside his tent, came out in a rage, and shot Cozens, with whom he had a documented animosity, in the face at point blank range without any warning.
+This incident further raised tensions, as Cheap allegedly refused to allow medical aid for Cozens, who took ten days to die of his wound.

-The carpenter continued modifying the boats for an undetermined plan of escape, and outright mutiny remained only a possibility so long as his work continued.
+Cummins continued modifying the boats for an undetermined plan of escape, and outright mutiny remained only a possibility so long as his work continued.
 Once the schooner was ready, however, events happened quickly.
-Bulkley set the wheels in motion by drafting the following letter for the captain to sign:
+Bulkley set the wheels in motion by drafting the following letter for Cheap to sign: